-- Providing templates for Memoranda of Understanding and International Agreements
+- Providing information about Memoranda of Understanding and International Agreements

 - Routing documents for internal review and authorized official signatures

-- Managing express delivery, routing, and archiving of final executed agreement at WSU
+- Managing express delivery, routing, and archiving of the final executed agreement at WSU

 All formal international partnerships and agreements must: